moarpepes/awesome-mesh/README.md

 * [open80211s](https://github.com/o11s/open80211s/wiki/HOWTO) - This page provides a quick introduction to open80211s and gives step by step guide on how to set up a mesh network using open80211s and a supported driver.

+* [Wireless Innovation for a Networked Society (WINS) Challenges](https://wirelesschallenge.mozilla.org/) - This Mozilla project is "seeking solutions to connect the unconnected".
+An overview of selected ideas of project phase 1 can be found in the [Mozilla blog](https://blog.mozilla.org/blog/2018/02/20/20-big-ideas-connect-unconnected/).
+Many of these ideas involve some sort of mesh technology.

 ## Protocols
 **[`^        back to top        ^`](#)**